erock25/urdb-tariff-viewer_v2/LOAD_FACTOR_BREAKDOWN_TABLE_FEATURE.md

 ## Overview

-Added a comprehensive breakdown table to the **Load Factor Rate Analysis Tool** in the Utility Cost Calculator.
+Added a comprehensive breakdown table to the **Load Factor Rate Analysis Tool** in the Utility Cost Analysis.
 This new table appears below the "Effective Rate vs Load Factor" chart and provides complete visibility into energy and demand cost components for **all load factors** in a single wide table.

 ## Location

-The comprehensive breakdown table is located in the **💰 Utility Cost Calculator** tab, within the **"🔍 Load Factor Rate Analysis Tool"** expandable section, positioned directly below the "Effective Rate vs Load Factor" chart.
+The comprehensive breakdown table is located in the **💰 Utility Cost Analysis** tab, within the **"🔍 Load Factor Rate Analysis Tool"** expandable section, positioned directly below the "Effective Rate vs Load Factor" chart.

 ## New Features